goncalor/old-computer-log/readme.markdown

 #### 12h30

-The battery plastic box is fastened to the chassis with velcrum.
+The battery plastic box is fastened to the chassis with velcro.
 The box seems to be a bit damp: the battery may be leaking.

 Nope, it's not leaking.
 The battery turns out to occupy only half the space in the box.
 It's a 1/2 AA battery!
 It's a TL-5151, 3.6 V and unknown capacity.
 I should check if it's dead, but I don't have a multimeter (should buy one).
 I guess I will use one LED and a resistor to see if it lights up.